AlgyJr/ios_guides/Tab-Bar-Quickstart.md

 ## Storyboard setup
 ### Step 1: Add tab bar controller as initial view controller
-In Interface Builder drag a `Tab Bar Controller` from the Object Library into your storyboard.
+In Interface Builder delete the pegenerated view controller and drag a `Tab Bar Controller` from the Object Library into your storyboard.
 It will come preconfigured with two tabs corresponding to two view controllers.
 Many times you will want your tab bar controller to be the initial view controller.
 You can set this